-Two of the three commandments that are specifically associated with women in rabbinic tradition are connected with Sabbath observance (Shabbat 2:6).
+Two of the three commandments that are specifically associated with women in rabbinic tradition are connected with Sabbath observance (Mishnah Shabbat 2:6).
 These are the kindling of Sabbath lights before sunset (hadlakah) and removing some of the dough from the Sabbath loaf and burning it in the oven in remembrance of Temple sacrifice (hallah).
 These two obligations may also be performed by a man if no woman is present; in fact, hallah is taken whenever bread is baked regardless of the gender of the baker.
 However, the Shulhan Arukh rules that a woman takes precedence in kindling the Sabbath lights for her household (Orah Hayyim 263:2, 3).
 Maimonides wrote that the mitzvah falls primarily on women because they are usually at home at the appropriate hour (Mishneh Torah, Shabbat 5:3); this explanation is repeated in the Shulhan Arukh (Orah Hayyim 263:3).
 For the same reason, women are also said to be responsible for the commandment of hallah in relation to Sabbath loaves.
-Female precedence in kindling Sabbath lights and separating hallah is also explained in rabbinic tradition as a punishment or atonement, according to the midrashic tradition that a woman caused Adam to sin and thereby extinguished the light of the world and darkened his soul; similarly, women must take hallah because of their responsibility in Adam’s sin, since Adam was the bread of the world (Genesis Rabbah 17:8; Avot de-Rabbi Nathan B §9; J. Shabbat 2:6 8b; Tanhuma, Noah 1; Kizzur Shulhan Arukh 75:4).
+Female precedence in kindling Sabbath lights and separating hallah is also explained in rabbinic tradition as a punishment or atonement, according to the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrashic tradition that a woman caused Adam to sin and thereby extinguished the light of the world and darkened his soul; similarly, women must take hallah because of their responsibility in Adam’s sin, since Adam was the bread of the world (Genesis Rabbah 17:8; Avot de-Rabbi Nathan B §9; JT Shabbat 2:6 8b; Tanhuma, Noah 1; Kizzur Shulhan Arukh 75:4).

 Legal codes preserve a number of customs pertaining to candle lighting, including the recommendation that women give a charitable contribution prior to lighting the candles (Kizzur Shulhan Arukh 75:2), and wash themselves and dress in Sabbath apparel prior to kindling the lights (75:6).
 Women may light a number of candles if they wish, but no fewer than two (Shulhan Arukh, Orah Hayyim 263:1, 5); many women follow the custom of lighting a Sabbath candle for each member of their household.
 A woman who once forgets to light candles should light an extra candle every week for the rest of her life (Rema on Shulhan Arukh, Orah Hayyim 263:1).
 A childless woman or a woman “who is troubled with raising children” is advised to read Hannah’s prayer for fertility in 1 Samuel 2:1–10, the haftarah for the first day of Rosh ha-Shanah, after lighting the candles: “It is best that she should understand the meaning thereof and say it with devotion” (Kizzur Shulhan Arukh 75:2).